Last Updated on

 With the advent of digital devices, video games have taken an entirely different leap ahead.
 One cannot ignore the variety of entertainment and learning that games offer.
 However, it also presents the necessity to establish control over gaming.

 16. Do People Exist Even After They Die?

 Many kids have trouble understanding the concept of death and coming to terms with losing a loved one.
-The concept of ghosts or afterlife is a touchy one.
+The concept of ghosts or the afterlife is a touchy one.
 Kids that are incredibly rational might prove tough in this regard, bringing up points rooted deeply in science.

 17. Is it Necessary to Give Children Homework?

-Life outside school has become more important and is quite necessary to provide kids with an all-round development.
+Life outside school has become more important and is quite necessary to provide kids with an all-around development.
 Homework may prove to be a hindrance in that regard.
 The possibility of alternatives to homework would be a great way to take the debate ahead.